ppy/osu-wiki/wiki/osu!wiki_Contribution_Guide/en.md

 ![](img/fork.jpg)

 3\.
-Click `Fork` again.
+Click `Fork` again to go to your fork.

 4\.
-Seeing something similar to the image below means you made a fork of `ppy/osu-wiki` repo.
+Seeing something similar to the image below means you made a fork of `ppy/osu-wiki` repo and that you are on your fork.

 ![](img/forked.jpg)

 ## Editing online or locally

-From this point, you have two choices:
+At this point, you have two choices:

-- [GitHub_Web_Interface](/wiki/owcg/GitHub_Web_Interface) - uses GitHub web interface; this is best for single article edits
+- [GitHub Web Interface](/wiki/owcg/GitHub_Web_Interface) - edit online; this is best for single article edits
-- [Locally](/wiki/owcg/Locally) - uses GitHub Desktop; this is best for single and/or multi article edits (this includes uploading, deleting, and moving images or files)
+- [GitHub Desktop](/wiki/owcg/GitHub_Desktop) - edit locally; this is best for single and/or multi article edits (this includes uploading, deleting, and moving images or files)

+*Note: You are not limit to the two choices listed above for editing.* There are other third party applications that can do more or less than what the GitHub Web Interface and GitHub Desktop already does.

-**When you have completed either Online or Locally, you can continue to the next section.**
+**When you have completed either GitHub Web Interface or GitHub Desktop, you can continue to the next section.**

 ## Finishing